ssheersh/Quant-Club/zerodha_varsity/mod2/notes.md

 ### Updated checklist
 1. The stock should form a recognisable candlestick pattern
-2. S&R should confirm the trade, and the stop-loss should be arund S&R.
+2. S&R should confirm the trade, and the stop-loss should be around S&R.
 3. Volumes should confirm to the trade.

 ## Topic 6: Moving Averages
 Calculated for the latest n data points.
 Moving averages for stocks are generally calculated using closing prices as it is the price at which the market finally settles down.

 ### Simple moving averages
-A moving average calculated this way is called a simple moving average or SMA. a moving average over 5 days is called a 5 day SMA, which we could then overlay over the candlestick chart to compare
+A moving average calculated this way is called a simple moving average or SMA.
+A moving average over 5 days is called a 5 day SMA, which we could then overlay over the candlestick chart to compare

 ### Exponential moving averages
 An SMA gives equal weightage to each considered data point.
 However, for something as volatile as stocks, it makes more sense to give weightage to the more recent data than the older one(*markets discount everything*).

-By now giving the newness of data importacne, we created an exponential set of weights, and using this scaled set of numbers gives us the exponential moving average
+By now giving the newness of data importance, we created an exponential set of weights, and using this scaled set of numbers gives us the exponential moving average

 $$
 EMA_{i}=\alpha V_i +(1-\alpha) EMA_{i-1}